benmangold/CryptoData/README.md

 `/api/eth/history`

-It currently uses the CoinDesk api.
-Thanks CoinDesk!
+It currently uses the CoinDesk api for btc and the Crypto Compare api for eth.

 ## LineChart Component Props and Usage